ai-robotics-estonia/2024_Experimenting_of_AI_based_heat_production_management_process/README.md

 The sample solution is educational in many ways across different fields, as similar approaches can be used to control various heating systems and energy production solutions, as well as to utilize surplus energy (which may not be practical to sell) or to use electric heating alongside conventional heating (when it is more cost-effective at a given time).
 The software solution can be reused in multiple scenarios, as the entire heating technology sector is moving toward increasingly optimized solutions.
 This presents a great opportunity to create cost-effective energy storage systems (using thermal storage) and to develop control solutions based on industrial controllers.

 ### Lessons Learned
-Ongoing collaboration with the company in developing and refining the algorithms significantly improved the outcome.
+Ongoing collaboration with the company in refining and validating the algorithms significantly improved the outcome.
 Throughout the project, the team gained a much deeper understanding of the physics behind building energy usage, which in turn revealed new opportunities for achieving greater energy savings.
-This enhanced insight allowed for more informed decision-making and the development of a more efficient and intelligent control solution.
+This enhanced insight allowed for more informed decision-making and making the control system more efficient and intelligent.